210913-USF-NET/trainer-code/06Angular/angular.md

     - Event target: the event reaches the target element and the event listener responds
     - Bubbling: the event travels back up from the target element to the window
     - to prevent the event from bubbling further, we use event.stopPropagation() method

+## Authentication vs Authorization
+Authentication is verifying somebody's identity (who are you?)
+    We achieve authentication usually via log in Authorization is verifying if they can access this particular resource and/or take a certain action.
+(Are you allowed to do this?)

+auth0 provides both authentication and authorization ability to our application (which means, we can create roles in auth0 to assign to users)

+## Data binding
+- {{}}: Interpolation
+- []: Property Binding, from ts to view
+- (): Event binding, from view to ts
+- ```[()]```: Two-way binding

+## Promises vs Observables

+Both of them represent async operations that result in some form of return.
+Promises are closed after the result has been returned.
+Once it is fulfilled its done.
+Observables use publisher/subscriber model and whenever there are any changes, all subscribers are notified of them.

+## Routes
+- create a router module and configure your routes via array that holds route objects.
+- pattern matches
+- you can use params via syntax like this /path/to/:param
+- query params are not declared in routes array but instead passed when navigating to it
+- subscribe to the current route and gain access to its params and query params by using ActivatedRoute
+- ```<router-outlet>``` tag acts as a placeholder for the views you want to present depending on your routes.
+- different ways to navigate routes: RouterLink (as attributes in your html elements) and using router service, ```router.navigate(['path','names'], routeExtra here like queryParams)```
+- you can also directly access the path/component via url ```<a href="path/to/component">Link</a>```

+## Other Topics of Interest
+- How to pass data between components
+    - @Input (From parent to child)
+    - @Output: EventEmitter (from child to parent)
+    - @ViewChild: When you need access to child's HTML element itself
+    - Query Params/params
+    - utilizing service
+- Pipes
+    - We use pipes to transform data from one format to another, usually to the ones that can be displayed on the view
+    - We used async pipe to unwrap data from observables, but there are many other pipes
+    - date, json, currency, etc..
+    - you can create your own as well!